rabbitmq/rabbitmq-website/site/ssl.md

 In contrast to the Java client, which is happy to use a TLS connection without performing peer verification, the .NET client by default requires this verification to succeed.
-To suppress verification, an applications can set the <code>System.Net.Security.SslPolicyErrors.RemoteCertificateNotAvailable</code>
+To suppress verification, an applications can set the `System.Net.Security.SslPolicyErrors.RemoteCertificateNotAvailable` and `System.Net.Security.SslPolicyErrors.RemoteCertificateChainErrors` flags in [SslOptions](&url-dotnet-apidoc;/RabbitMQ.Client.SslOption.html).
-and <code>System.Net.Security.SslPolicyErrors.RemoteCertificateChainErrors</code>
-flags in [SslOptions](&url-dotnet-apidoc;/RabbitMQ.Client.SslOption.html).

 ### <a id="certmgr" class="anchor" href="#certmgr">Certificate Management with Certmgr</a>

-<code>certmgr</code> is a command line tool that manages certificates in a specified store, for example,
-adds and deletes them.
+`certmgr` is a command line tool that manages certificates in a specified store, for example, adds and deletes them.
 These stores can be per-user stores, or system-wide.
 Only administrative users can have write access to the system-wide stores.

-The following example adds a certificate to the store of user <code>Root</code> (also known as <code>Trust</code> in some .NET implementation)
+The following example adds a certificate to the store of user `Root` (also known as `Trust` in some .NET implementation)

 <pre class="lang-powershell">
 # Windows